Educational Designer

 Contact Details

-Educational Designer is a publication of the International Society for Design and Development in Education.
-It is currently only available online from this website.
+Educational Designer is an open-access online journal published by the International Society for Design and Development in Education (www.isdde.org).

 For technical problems, please contact Daniel Pead.

-If you are interested in contributing, please read the Guide to contributors.
+If you are interested in contributing, please read the Guide to contributors before sending anything.

 The Editors